 Each county of the State of Hawaii may, by ordinance, require that a permit be obtained from the building official for any area regulated by this code.

 Amendments to the 2018 ICC International Building Code (IBC)

-1. Title and purpose.
+Title and purpose.

-Section 101.1 is amended to read as follows: "[A] 101.1 Title.
+"[A] 101.1 Title.
 These regulations shall be known as the Building Code of the State of Hawaii, hereinafter referred to as "this code"."

 2. Scope.